Sober for October Youth Wellness Champion Story: “I am still sacred, you are still sacred, our communities are still sacred”

 wellness-champion-naneek.jpg

-This message may trigger unpleasant feelings or thoughts.
+This message may trigger distressing feelings or thoughts.
 Please contact the 24-hour KUU-US Crisis Line at 1-800-588-8717 if you need emotional support.
 A complete listing of support services is included at the end of this story.

-I love my mom and dad so much and I know that they did the best that they could under the circumstances, we don't know what we don't know.
+I love my mom and dad so much and I know that they did the best that they could under the circumstances – we don't know what we don't know.
 The survival tools they taught us are the only ones they have known all their lives.
 Those tools, good bad or indifferent, helped get them through traumatic and extremely challenging times.
-However, as I have reflected on this through counselling, I realized that in a way I was conditioned without them realizing it.
+However, as I have reflected on this through counselling, I realized that, in a way, I was conditioned without them realizing it.
 I was conditioned to also cope with my trauma and hurt using drugs and alcohol because that is how my mom and dad coped.

-Fast forward to the Christmas of 2022 was a dark time for me as well as a turning point in my life.
+Fast forward to the Christmas of 2022, which was a dark time for me as well as a turning point in my life.
 I had spent that Christmas alone and wandering around Hastings Street sad and looking for a way out, any way out.
-I decided my way out was to numb it all, I had acquired random drugs that I found from somebody on the block, I had not tested them purposefully and had intended on using.
-I had called a friend before I did this and asked her to come over, I didn't want to be alone anymore, she had said she couldn't as it was already five in the morning and was a 45-minute bus ride; I did not tell her my plan.
-I woke up to her administering Narcan, I remember saying “I thought you weren't coming over" and she said, “I just had a feeling, so I came".
-Looking at sobriety and substance use through a harm reduction lens matters so much to me and others who use substances, as it saved my life.
-I respect and am grateful that Narcan was there.
-I know there are many of our family members and community members that do not have the same story outcome, and we miss them dearly.
+I decided my way out was to numb it all.
+I had acquired random drugs that I found from somebody on the block.
+I had not tested them purposefully and had intended on using.
+I had called a friend before I did this and asked her to come over.
+I didn't want to be alone anymore.
+She had said she couldn't as it was already five in the morning and it was a 45-minute bus ride.
+I did not tell her my plan.
+I woke up to her administering Narcan.
+I remember saying, “I thought you weren't coming over."
+She said, “I just had a feeling, so I came."

 Hiy hiy, all my relations.